ClearHeadedT/boot-dev-log/learn-object-oriented-programming/NOTES.md

 - Learned methods vs. regular functions, how they're tied to an object.
 - Learned methods that return values vs. just mutate state.
 - Learned constructors, setting up default object state on creation.
+- Learned working with multiple objects/instances of the same class independently.